zurielbm/WGU-C191-OS-for-Programmers/11.1.2 Module 3/CH 7.5.md

 ![[C191 Ch 7 Section 5.wav]]

+1. Apartment Building Analogy

+	Imagine an apartment building representing the computer's physical memory.

+	**Segment:** Each apartment in the building is like a segment, representing a distinct, variable-sized block of memory.
+Apartments can have different sizes and layouts (similar to segments having different sizes).

+	**Process:**  Each resident of the apartment building is like a process, occupying one or more apartments (segments).

+	**Segment Table:** The building directory acts as the segment table, mapping each resident (process) to their specific apartments (segments).
+It indicates which apartment (segment) each resident (process) is assigned to and its location within the building (memory).

+Each resident (process) has access only to their assigned apartment(s) (segment(s)) and cannot access other apartments (segments) without permission
 ## Terms

 A segment → a variable-size block of a logical address space identified by a single number, the segment number.